Bio

 2020 Recipient of the Frances J. Cronin Fellowship, UNL & International Quilt Museum

-2019 Judge for Springville Art Museum's Annual Quilt Competition
+2019 Judge for Springville Museum of Art's Annual Quilt Exhibit

 Publications